Manishearth/starcon-presentation/talk.md

 ♫

-Eventually, this chicken-and-egg problem has to end up _somewhere_, which is where the "bootstrapping" comes in.
+Eventually, this chicken-and-egg problem has to end up _somewhere_, which is where the actual "bootstrapping" comes in.
 When Dennis Ritchie wrote the first C compiler, he started off by writing a compiler for a much simpler version of C (let's call it C0) in assembly language.
 Assembly language is a straightforward human-readable translation of machine code, which the CPU understands.
 This translation can be done by an assembler, which is itself a program that may have been directly written in machine code.

 Then, a compiler was written in this simpler version of C. This compiler supported a more complex (but not yet complete) version of C, called C1.
 This compiler was built with the older compiler.
 Then this code was improved to support more features, rebuilt with itself, and then updated to use these new features.
 This continued.